anvaka/allnpm/README.md

 {"id":"pkgName","pos":{"x":-63,"y":681},"a":"Author","d":[dependency1, dependency2, ...]}
 ```

-The format is target to miminize file size.
-It could be stored even smaller via binary adjacency list.
+The format is targeted to miminize file size.
+It could be made even smaller via binary adjacency list.
 For now I keep it human readable.

 # license